-I write for The Huffington Post as well, and got my inspiration for The Pappas Post from that publication’s namesake, Arianna Huffington– a person I admire, learn from every day and am honored to call a friend.
+I used to write for The Huffington Post as well, and got my inspiration for The Pappas Post from that publication’s namesake, Arianna Huffington– a person I admire, learn from every day and am honored to call a friend.

 In 2013 I decided to take my love for storytelling to a new level.
 I took the leap into film production and founded a small company to share stories that were important to me wit the world, using the medium of film.